Prescribing $Q$-curvature on even-dimensional manifolds with conical singularities: Introduction

 \begin{remark} \emph{Consider for example the class of manifolds $M^{n}\times M^{2m-n}$ in Remark \ref{rem-ret}.
 We will get an explicit lower bound on the number of solutions as far as we can explicitly estimate the homology groups of $M^{n}_k$.
 One can find such computations in \cite{de} for general manifolds $M^n$, focusing on the cases $n=2$ and $n=4$.
 For some simple manifolds we can easily compute the homology groups.
 For example, if $M^{n}$ is a $2$-dimensional $G$-torus (connected sum of $G$ tori), then we have at least $\frac{(N+G-1)!}{N!(G-1)!}$ solutions, see \cite{bdm}.} \end{remark}

 \

 The argument of the proof of the existence result is in the spirit of the celebrated min-max scheme of \cite{dm}, extended to high dimensions by \cite{ndiaye}, jointly with some ideas of \cite{bdm} to treat the singularities.
 Roughly speaking, the strategy is based on the study of the sublevels of the energy functional, in particular by showing the low sublevels are non-contractible.
 This is done by using improved versions of the singular Adams-Trudinger-Moser inequality.
 We will then overcome the complexity due to the singularities by retracting the manifold onto $\M$, not containing the singular points.
 This leads us to study the low sublevels just by looking at functions concentrating on such submanifold which is enough to gain some non-trivial homology.
+We refer the interested readers to \cite{bjwy} and \cite{bjmr} for a similar approach applied to surfaces with boundary and Toda systems, respectively.

-To conclude the min-max argument we would need some compactness property as the Palais-Smale conditions is not available in this setting.
+To conclude the min-max argument we would need some compactness property as the Palais-Smale conditions are not available in this setting.
 We thus use Struwe's monotonicity trick \cite{struwe}, which is by now a standard tool in this class of problems, to deduce the existence of a sequence of solutions $u_k$ satisfying \eqref{1.mliouville}.
 We will then conclude by showing the following compactness result which actually holds for any $2m$-dimensional manifold and $\alpha_j>-1$. \begin{theorem} Let $u_k$ be a sequence of solutions of \eqref{1.mliouville} with $\widetilde Q>0$ and $\alpha_j>-1$ for $j=1,\dots,N$.
 If

 then there exists a constant $C$ independent of $k$ such that

 \end{theorem}

 The latter result is a consequence of a quantization phenomenon of blowing-up solutions which is derived via Pohozaev-type inequalities in the spirit of \cite{AhmedouWuZhang,bt,LinWei}.